lowstimulation

 In this case you can instigate a slightly more stimulating meditation at the same time as sitting.
 You can start a gentle subvocal hum, or you can sway ever so slightly forward and backward.
 You can rub your finger and thumb together in circles and focus on that.
 Anything goes.
 There is a reason why monks chant and use vocalisations; you can use them too.
 Do not try to force the thought away (this is a latch to having the thought gone) and instead just focus, loosely, on your new movement or vocalisation.

 Remember: you are establishing a constant drip of dopamine while reducing dvar.
 Dvar is attachment to ideas and formations at this level of granularity, and one of those mental formations is that there is a ‘right’ and ‘wrong’ way to meditate.
 There is not.
-There is no right or wrong way to exist; we merely exist in our present form and that is that; the job in meditation is just to observe that current form and let it pass.
+There is no right or wrong way to exist; we merely exist in our present form and that is that.
+The job in meditation is just to observe that current form and let it pass.

 Over time you will find parts of your body you can dial in to easily.
 My hands are a good one, and I can tune in to their sensations and vibrations at any time of the day now.
 Find yours.
 It will become a touchpoint in trying moments.